Sue Rossiter – Ceramicist

 I wanted to have more freedom and flexibility to fit my career around my lifestyle.
 I was already freelancing when I moved to North Devon in 2008 and much prefer this way of working.
 It allowed me to schedule my workload so I could study for a Ceramics degree at Petroc College, part of the University of Plymouth, one day a week over four years.
 This wouldn’t have been possible if I wasn’t self-employed and I have subsequently gone on to build my own studio and to set up my own ceramics business.

-What main challenges have you faced whilst being self-employed?
+What main challenges have you faced whilst building a creative business?

 One of the challenges is working alone as an artist I have found it really beneficial to connect with other artists through North Devon Arts, events like Art Trek, mentoring groups and artist networks, like Devon Artists.
 I’m taking part in North Devon Art Trek Open Studio event again this year as getting feedback from the public on my work is also very valuable and another way to connect with people and the local community.